San Francisco Zoo – tickets, prices, timings, attractions, what to expect

 Online ticket prices tend to be cheaper than tickets at the venue.

-When you buy online, you can avoid the long queues at the ticket counters.
+When you buy online, you can avoid the long queues at the attraction’s ticket counters.

-Because some zoos sell a limited number of tickets, booking early helps avoid last-minute disappointment.
+Because some attractions sell a limited number of tickets, during peak days they may sell out.
+Booking early helps avoid last-minute disappointments.

 How online ticket works

-Go to the San Francisco Zoo ticket booking page, select the number of tickets and the date you wish to visit and book your tickets right away!
+Go to the San Francisco Zoo ticket booking page, select the number of tickets and the date you wish to visit and book your tickets right away.

 Remember to bring your official IDs.

-Cost of San Francisco Zoo tickets
+San Francisco Zoo ticket prices

 The San Francisco Zoo tickets are priced at US$25 for all adults aged between 12 and 64 years.